solana-labs/solana/docs/src/staking/stake-programming.md

 #### Stake-o-matic aka Auto-delegation Bots
 This off-chain program manages a large population of validators staked by a central authority.
-The Solana Foundation uses it to regularaly delegate its stake to "non-delinquent" validators.
+The Solana Foundation uses an auto-delegation bot to regularly delegate its stake to "non-delinquent" validators.
 More information can be found on the [official announcement](https://forums.solana.com/t/stake-o-matic-delegation-matching-program/790).